meltano/cloud-docs/docs/reserved_variables.md

 ## Job or Schedule Run Notifications via Webhook

-`MELTANO_CLOUD_WEBHOOK_URL` can be set to receive notifications on success or fail of a job or schedule run.
+`MELTANO_CLOUD_WEBHOOK_URL` can be set to receive notifications on success and fail of a job or schedule run.

 Currently only one webhook url can be configured.